hunychain/kyletools/content/blog/23-01/kyle-makes-kyle-tools.md

 ![Drawing of me dead on the floor](/blog/23-01/d1.png)

 I ended up using [Hugo](https://gohugo.io/).
 It's definitely overcomplicated, but it works for me!
 If you watch a couple tutorials and read through the docs, it shouldn't be too difficult to make a website.
 I found it very helpful to read through the [Go template documentation](https://pkg.go.dev/text/template) as well as Hugo's [function reference](https://gohugo.io/functions/) Now, I COULD have started with a pre-made theme and messed with it to my liking.
-But I already had an idea of what I wanted so I ummmmmm.... made the process a lot more frustrating than it should have been. :P It was soooo satisfying to get it to work though.
-This was a good learning experience but now that I'm done I'm like.......
+But I already had an idea of what I wanted so I ummmmmm. . . . made the process a lot more frustrating than it should have been. :P It was soooo satisfying to get it to work though.
+This was a good learning experience but now that I'm done I'm like. . . . . . .
 WHY did I do it this way.

 Some helpful things:
 - **Hugo related:**